 This is a twig for grafting.Late Summer.
-Russia, 17th century.
-Also called Duchess.
-Imported in 1835 with the first wave of Russian apples and named to honor Catherine Pavlovna, Grand Duchess of Oldenburg, sister of Czar Alexander.
+Russia, well before 1800.
+Also called Duchess or simply Dutch.
+Imported in 1835 and named to honor Catherine Pavlovna, Grand Duchess of Oldenburg, sister of Czar Alexander.

 applies if you order only items with stock numbers beginning with "L".